TheOnlyTails/zephyr-lang/docs/guide/literals.md

 #### Objects

-Objects are similar to maps in that they also represent a mapping of keys to values;
+Objects are like maps in that they also represent a mapping of keys to values;
 However, objects require each field to have its name known in advance, and the fields are immutable by default.